n0th1ng-else/typescript-types-complex-example/article/ARTICLE.EN.md

 }
 ```

-(we export UiCore and now it is available from the outside)
+(we export UiCore, and now it is available from the outside)

 Two simple steps to achieve our goal!
 Now we can import some enum and enjoy writing the code.
 OR.
 Or we can think of
 some other use cases.
 In the example above, we used the `ButtonType.Danger` value to create a notification with some